 I received my B.S. and Ph.D. degrees from Mississippi State University, both with distinctions, in 2007 and 2012, respectively.
 I conducted my dissertation work under the direction of Prof. James E. Fowler on the application of compressed sensing techniques to high-dimensional media, e.g. natural video, multiview image and video, light-field images, and hyperspectral imagery for geosciences.
 During my Ph.D. studies, I also worked as a research intern for Canon USA, Inc.’s research division in San Jose, CA, where my work lead to a patent for a novel lightfield acquisition system, for which I am listed as a co-inventor.

 After finishing my graduate studies, in 2013 I started a postdoctoral research position at Ecole Normale Supérieure (ENS) in the SPHINX group of Prof. Florent Krzakala.
-During this fruitful post-doc, I have focused my work mainly on the intersection of statistical physics and information problems, specifically, signal processing and machine learning.
-During my postdoc, I have been an author to a number of works on this subject, including works presented at both ICML and NIPS, and edited a notable book on the same topic.
-I have also been an invited speaker and lecturer at a number of venues across Europe to speak on the topic of statistical signal processing from the lens of statistical physics.
-My recent work has focused on the topic of unsupervised machine learning; specifically, on how the study of statistical interpretations of neural models can lead to both practical and fundamental theoretical advances in machine learning.
+During this fruitful post-doc, I focused my work mainly on the intersection of statistical physics and information problems, specifically, signal processing and machine learning.
+During my postdoc, I authored a number of works on this subject, including works presented at both ICML and NIPS, and edited a notable book on the same topic.